-While NFT games have exploded over the past few months, the starting costs for some leave many prospective players wanting free alternatives.
+While NFT games have exploded over the past year, the starting costs for some leave many prospective players wanting free alternatives.

 Free NFT Games

 There are plenty of NFT games that don't have any upfront costs.
 Here's a selection of free NFT games you can get your hands on.